-- Participate in informational visits to external stakeholder groups, e.g., American Nurses Association, National Institute for Occupational Safety and Health, industry representatives, etc.
+Participate in informational visits to external stakeholder groups, e.g., American Nurses Association; National Institute for Occupational Safety and Health.

 To be eligible to participate in the OSHA Graduate Nurse Internship Program, individuals must be enrolled in a graduate program affiliated with an accredited university.

-- Eligible University.
-An eligible university is any accredited university providing graduate education in occupational health nursing, public health or other disciplines with an occupational health focus.
+Eligible University.
+An eligible university is any accredited university providing graduate education in occupational health nursing or public health with an occupational health focus.

 A graduate student meeting the eligibility criteria described above may apply for consideration for an intern appointment.

-- Required Application Documents include: a resume, a faculty letter of support, a personal narrative describing the expertise and experience the candidate brings to the internship relative to OSHA activities, a technical writing sample and a Letter of Intent signed by an appropriate university agent.
+Required Application Documents are: a resume; a faculty letter of support; a personal narrative describing the expertise and experience the candidate brings to the internship relative to OSHA activities and a technical writing sample.

 Selection is solely based on the qualifications of the applicant without regard to race, color, ethnic or national origin, religion, gender, sexual orientation, lawful political affiliation, marital status, age or disability.

-- The Director of DTSEM will make the final determination of the number of interns to be selected for intern positions.
+The Director of Directorate of Technical Support and Emergency Management will make the final determination of the number of interns to be selected for intern positions.
 The number will be based upon available funding and the current needs of the agency.

-- Selected candidates must accept or decline the intern appointment in writing within 30 days of the selection notification.
-This confirmation can be in the form of a letter, facsimile, or email addressed to the OOHN Director.
+Selected candidates must accept or decline the intern appointment in writing within 30 days of the selection notification.

 Ethical and professional behavior is expected throughout the internship.
-The intern must abide by all the rules and regulations that have been established for the United States Department of Labor (DOL) employees as described below.
+The intern must abide by all the rules and regulations that have been established for the United States Department of Labor (DOL) employees.

 The graduate nurse intern is expected to complete specific program objectives, produce a product by the end of the internship, and assist in the evaluation of the program.
 This requires the intern to:

-- Complete a selected project(s) of significance to OSHA and the student’s needs.
+Complete a selected project(s) of significance to OSHA.

-- Participate in the evaluation of the internship.
-At a minimum, this will include a written mid-point, and final conference with their preceptor and internship coordinator.
+Participate in the evaluation of the internship.
+At a minimum, this will include a written mid-point, and final conference with the preceptor and internship coordinator.

-- The University will be compensated for services rendered by the intern, their agent, at a maximum amount equal to the current GS-9, step 1 hourly pay rate established by the U.S. Office of Personnel Management.
-The final amount provided the intern is at the sole discretion of the academic institution to which the OSHA contract was issued.
-Please note that in light of the current budget situation in the Federal government, there is no guarantee that there will be any money available to fund interns.
-If funding is not available at the stated level, a reduced funding level may be possible.
+The university will receive compensation for services rendered by the intern at a mutually negotiated rate.
+The final amount provided the intern is at the sole discretion of the university.
+Note that in light of the current budget situation in the Federal government, there is no guarantee that there will be money available to fund interns.
+If funding is not available at the determined amount, a reduced funding level may be possible.